xypan1232/rnnloc/README.md

 where dim1, ... , dimd is the *d*-dimensional representation learned by *node2vec*. <br>

-# 2. Train a LSTM classifier using learned embedding, including version with Synthetic Minority Over-sampling Technique (SMOTE) and without SMOTE, which is integrated in imbalanced-learn.
+# 2. Train a LSTM classifier using learned embedding and erichment features derived from KEGG and GO, including version with Synthetic Minority Over-sampling Technique (SMOTE) and without SMOTE, which is integrated in imbalanced-learn.

 In this study, node2loc mainly consists of the following three components: 1) learned embedding from a protein-protein network using node2vec; 2) SMOTE for oversampling minority classes; 3) a LSTM classifier for classifying 16 subcellular locations.
 Please refer to 2.2 for how to run node2loc for classifying and predicting protein subcellular locations.<br>